 Now enter a name or title for this Switch widget.

-Then select a Datastream which you have already created.
+Then select a Datastream that you have already created.

 Now set the ON VALUE and OFF VALUE for the Switch widget.